automata-network/automata-dcap-attestation/solana/automata-dcap-client/README.md

 # Automata DCAP on Solana Rust Client

-Add the line below in your project's `Cargo.toml`.
+Add the line below to your project's `Cargo.toml`.

 ```toml
 [dependencies]